1928 Tavistock by-election: Main Issues and Campaign

-On 26 September, voters went to the polls in Cheltenahm, A Unionist seat that had not been won by the Liberals since 1910.
+On 26 September, voters went to the polls in Cheltenham, A Unionist seat that had not been won by the Liberals since 1910.
 The Unionists held the seat with an increased majority, though the intervening Labour candidate managed to poll nearly 19%, costing the Liberal the seat.

 Result

 Despite a swing to the Liberals, Wright narrowly held onto the seat.
 The Labour candidate lost his deposit, but took enough votes from the Liberal to let the Unionist win.

 Aftermath

-Wright held the seat at the following General Election and retired from Parliament in 1931.
+Wright held the seat at the following general election and retired from Parliament in 1931.
 Fletcher did not contest the 1929 elections, left the Liberals and joined Labour, being elected in 1935 and serving in Attlee's Labour Government.
 Davies fought here again in 1929 and again lost his deposit.

-The result at the following General election;
+The result at the following general election;